Hydrologic Reference Stations

-Please fill out our feedback form and your query will be forwarded to a member of the Extended Hydrological Prediction team.
+Please fill out our feedback form and your query will be forwarded to a member of the Extended Hydrological Prediction team for follow up.

 - What time-series data analysis method was used to identify trends and variability?

 The Mann-Kendall test was used to detect trends in the time series and the DF CUSUM test was used to detect the year of any step change.
 The Rank-sum test was applied to detect changes in the median of the time-series before and after the step change.
-Please see the Analytical Methodology page for a summary of the method and its application.
+Please see the Analytical Methodology page for a summary of methods and their application.
 Further information is contained in Turner et al (2012).